APB97/MusicRenameWithMetadata/README.md

 # Rename Music with Metadata
 Rename music files using their metadata with this tool.

-## Important note regarding Unity part of the project

-See [this](Unity/Rename.ActionDefiner/README.md) to check instructions for first-time setup of Unity project.

 ## Contents

 1. [What does it do?](#what-does-it-do)